FacturaScripts/SamplePlugin/README.md

 # SamplePlugin

-This plugin doesn't add new features to FS2018, is only for help new developers and for try that new features don't break the old code.

-Also contains a lot of specific samples to learn how plugins works.
+This plugin has some examples for new developers who wants to learn how facturascripts plugins works.

+### Examples:

+- Producto

+> This section is under `/SamplePlugin/Extension` and it has a modified `Producto` wich includes a `prefix` and `suffix` columns.

+### Link to the plugin:

 https://www.facturascripts.com/plugins/SamplePlugin